AIChE Recovers Its Footing

 The nonprofit professional society, which was founded in 1908, began operating at a deficit in 1999.
-In terms of net assets, its worst year was 2003, when its net assets hit a low of -$3.4 million.
+In terms of net assets, its worst year was 2003, when its net deficit reached $3.4 million.
 Over the next two years, AIChE turned the situation around, achieving positive net assets of $1.1 million by 2005.
 The society hopes to boost that number to $3.0 million by 2007 and more than $6.0 million long-term.

+Several factors contributed to AIChE's financial downturn.
+The recession that developed after the Sept.
+11, 2001, terrorist attacks reduced the number of employers willing to pay for their employees' membership in professional organizations, Sofranko says.
+Also, after the attacks fewer people wanted to travel.
+Their reluctance cut into attendance at meetings and continuing education courses and diminished revenues for AIChE.

+Furthermore, the number of companies in the chemical enterprise is shrinking, Sofranko adds.
+"With that consolidation, and with productivity increasing, there are fewer folks doing research and fewer folks doing engineering."
+And a lot of the major new plant construction—and the demand for chemical engineers—is taking place in China, the Middle East, and Southeast Asia rather than in the U.S., he says.

+As a result of these trends, AIChE membership, which stood at a high of 56,000 in 1993, has dropped to 40,000 currently.
+Sofranko believes the level will stabilize this year, however.
+In part, that's because the organization is increasing its international membership, as demand for chemical engineers rises abroad.

+AIChE is also working to become more inclusive, reaching out to students, to chemical engineers in biotechnology and in the electronic chemicals and materials fields, and to people in the fields of biology and nanotechnology.

 AIChE made some tough decisions to claw its way back into the black.
-The society cut its staff from 107 in 2001 to 40 in 2003, reduced its pension liabilities, relied more on volunteer work by its members, and leased out three-fourths of the office space at its New York City headquarters.
+The society initiated a restructuring plan in 2003, cutting its staff size to 40 from a peak of 107 in 2001.
+AIChE also reduced its pension liabilities, relied more on volunteer work by its members, and leased out three-fourths of the office space at its New York City headquarters.

-AIChE also formed a partnership with John Wiley & Sons to publish the society's journals and another partnership with the American Society of Mechanical Engineers to run its career training services for members.
-Both measures helped cut costs.
-The society is also benefiting from rising attendance at its meetings and seminars.

-Although AIChE membership has dropped from 50,000 in 2003 to 40,000 currently, Sofranko believes the level will stabilize this year.
-In part, that's because the organization is increasing its international membership, reflecting the movement of demand for chemical engineers from the U.S. to regions such as China, India, and the Middle East.
+The society is benefiting from rising attendance at its meetings and seminars.
+And it has cut costs by forming a partnership with the American Society of Mechanical Engineers to run its professional and technical training course program for members and another partnership with John Wiley & Sons to publish three of the society's journals.

+Sofranko notes that AIChE's publishing program was small—on the order of $3 million in annual revenues—when it initiated the partnership with Wiley.
+That partnership has allowed AIChE to benefit from the commercial publisher's large scale to make improvements that otherwise would have been impossible.
+For example, Wiley digitized the back issues of AIChE's journals and made them available online.
+As an added benefit, Wiley took on a number of AIChE's former staff.

 Join the conversation